M.A. in Criminal Justice

 - For the traditional thesis option: made arrangements for three faculty members, in consultation with the criminal justice graduate coordinator, to serve as the student's graduate advisory committee, with one member designated to chair the committee;

 - Submitted a formal program of graduate studies to the criminal justice graduate coordinator as approved by the graduate committee.
-This should be done no later than the end of the second quarter of graduate work;
+This should be done after the successful completion of 20 hours of graduate units;

 - Petitioned the graduate committee, during the quarter in which all course work is to be completed, for formal advancement.